-They have regenerative brakes which means they can give the energy they use in stopping back to the network – about 20 per cent of it – which obviously is good for efficiency.
+They have regenerative brakes, which means they can give the energy they use in stopping back to the network – about 20% of it – which obviously is good for efficiency.

-Fun fact!
-The colours on the seats reflect the colours of the lines that the S7 and S8 run on, which is why the colour coordination on them is so hideous.
-Turns out that throwing together yellow, green, pink and purple together isn’t really a good look.
+The colours on the seats reflect the colours of the lines that the S7 and S8 run on.

 Back on the deeper lines, and an introduction to the 1996 stock.
-Again, confusingly, these trains actually came into service a year after their name, in 1997, and each train is seven carriages long.
+These trains actually came into service a year after their name, in 1997, and each train is seven carriages long.

-Most of the differences are because the Jubilee line trains were done on the cheap, whereas the Northern line trains were designed to live forever, but as a proud Jubilee line resident I’ll brush over that part.
+Most of the differences are because the Jubilee line trains were done more cost-effectively, whereas the Northern line trains were designed to live forever.

-The driver is responsible for opening and closing doors, and getting the thing started, and the transition allowed for an increase in peak services – up to 27 trains per hour in 2011 and then to 30 trains per hour in 2014.
+The driver is responsible for opening and closing doors, and getting it started, and the transition allowed for an increase in peak services – up to 27 Underground trains per hour in 2011 and then to 30 trains per hour in 2014.

-Even as we speak, the Jubilee line trains are being refurbished.
-They’re getting new flooring, repainted hand rails – in actual Jubilee line colours – and new open/close buttons.
-I’m thrilled.
+In 2017, the Jubilee line trains were refurbished, getting new flooring, repainted handrails – in actual Jubilee line colours – and new open/close buttons.

 These are the aforementioned S8.
-Basically they’re the same as the S7, except they’re about 15 metres longer, and they have opposite-facing seats as well as seats down the side of the trains.
+Basically, they’re the same as the S7, except they’re about 15m longer, and they have opposite-facing seats as well as seats down the side of the trains.

 These are the ones that are like the Jubilee line but not.
 They’re called the 1995 stock, but they didn’t come into service until 1998.
 I swear I’m not making this up.

-Anyway.
-The Piccadilly line trains – the 1973 stock – are really old, but surprisingly less horrible than the Bakerloo line.
+The Piccadilly line trains – the 1973 stock – are old, but less horrible than the Bakerloo line.

-Cleverly, the trains were specifically designed with larger door space, to cope with all those annoying people who use the tube to lug three thousand kilograms back from Heathrow, and each train has six carriages.
+Cleverly, the trains were specifically designed with larger door space, to cope with all those people who use the tube to lug three bags back from Heathrow, and each train has six carriages.

 The main reason why these trains are less awful than the Bakerloo is that they were totally refurbished between 1996 and 2001.

-The facing seats were ripped out and replaced entirely by seats along the sides of the carriage, and the original wooden (wooden!) floor was replaced.
-Evil awful straphangers – those dangly things that let you truly feel how recently the previous passenger scratched an unwashed part of their body – were replaced with slightly less heinous rails, and brighter lighting was put in.
+The facing seats were ripped out and replaced entirely by seats along the sides of the carriage, and the original wooden floor was replaced.
+Straphangers were replaced with rails, and brighter lighting was put in.

-They also added those fun perch seats on the ends of the carriages that you can sit on and let your legs dangle if you’re a child like me.
+They also added perch seats on the ends of the carriages.

-Enjoyably, the driver can choose to run the train in ‘commuter’ or ‘tourist’ mode.
-In ‘tourist’ mode, the train tells you helpful things, like ‘alight here for the museums and Royal Albert Hall’, whereas in commuter mode it just has morning breath and tries to pretend it wasn’t the one who just let off that woofter.
-Only one of those is true.
+The driver can choose to run the train in ‘commuter’ or ‘tourist’ mode.
+In ‘tourist’ mode, the train tells you helpful things, like ‘alight here for the museums and Royal Albert Hall’.

 The 2009 stock is the most beautiful of all the tube’s offerings.
-Light, bright, spacious, fast, and with surprisingly competent air-conditioning, the new trains came with an 8 per cent reduction in journey times between stations, leading to a 16 per cent overall drop in journey times.
+Light, bright, spacious, fast, and with surprisingly competent air-conditioning, the new trains came with an 8% reduction in journey times between stations, leading to a 16% overall drop in journey times.

 The 2009 stock has a higher top speed than the 1967 trains it replaced, a faster maximum acceleration, and is just generally amazing and good in every way.

-Two fun things: part of the reason the Victoria line trains feel more spacious than other deep lines is they have a thinner casing, and – I got this one direct from the horse’s mouth, one of the stock’s designers – the handrails are laid out in such a way that they subconsciously lead you further into the carriage as soon as you step on board.
+Part of the reason the Victoria line trains feel more spacious than other deep lines is they have a thinner casing, and the handrails are laid out in such a way that they subconsciously lead you further into the carriage as soon as you step on board.

 The Victoria line also has commuter and tourist modes, and its trains mostly operated automatically.